SustainableUrbanSystemsLab/CS-Influence-of-Vegetation-Structure-on-Urban-Microclimate/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Chinmay Rothe at crothe3@gatech.edu / chinmayrothe.25@gmail.com.